-Houston facial plastic surgery experts, Dr. Russell Kridel and Dr. Angela Sturm perform the most advanced laser skin resurfacing treatments to help patients improve or remove fine lines and deep wrinkles, as well as lighten skin blemishes due to sun damage.
+Houston facial plastic surgery expert, Dr. Russell Kridel performs the most advanced laser skin resurfacing treatments to help patients improve or remove fine lines and deep wrinkles, as well as lighten skin blemishes due to sun damage.
 At FPSA, we were one of the first Houston area plastic surgeons to introduce laser skin resurfacing to the local market, and have 3 different types of the most advanced lasers that reverse the signs of aging skin for a more youthful, refreshed and rejuvenated appearance.

 About Laser Skin Resurfacing

 Laser skin resurfacing is an advanced skin rejuvenation treatment that uses laser beams of focused light localized to target trouble areas on the face.
 When a laser light hits its target, energy is released often in the form of heat to erase out the specific intended target without harming the surrounding tissues.
 It treats sun damage by stripping injured skin layer-by-layer with controlled precision.
 There are ablative and non-ablative laser skin resurfacing treatments.
 During an ablative procedure, an intense beam of laser light energy is directed at the skin, removing the outer thin layers.
 This is a one-time treatment, but also results in a longer recovery.
 The results, however, can be quite dramatic.
 A non-ablative laser does not remove any layers of skin.
 Instead, it stimulates the growth of collagen, which helps tighten underlying skin.
 This process offers a shorter recovery period and in most cases requires more than one treatment.
 Since there are different strengths/powers of lasers, a good rule of thumb is that the more powerful the laser, the longer the downtime.
 It is also important to understand that no one laser does it all, and that in some instances, Dr. Kridel may use different laser types to help you achieve optimum results.

 What Sets Us Apart